MoazzamFarooqui/RetailIQ/README.md

 * Holiday Stock-Up Calendar , countdown to upcoming holidays with priority levels and specific product suggestions
 * Data Health Score , 0–100 rating with itemized deductions and improvement suggestions
 * Export insights as text or CSV

 ---

-# Screenshots

-## Dashboard , Live KPIs & Context

-*[Add screenshot of the Home dashboard with weather, holiday, and KPI cards]*

-## Upload & Auto-Clean

-*[Add screenshot of the CSV upload page with validation results]*

-## Model Training & Comparison

-*[Add screenshot of the training results with 5-model comparison table and charts]*

-## Sales & Revenue Analytics

-*[Add screenshot of analytics page with trend charts, season analysis, and category breakdowns]*

-## AI Demand Forecasting

-*[Add screenshot of the forecast page with historical vs. predicted overlay and inventory integration]*

-## Inventory Optimization

-*[Add screenshot of inventory KPIs, stockout predictions, and overstock detection]*

-## SHAP Explainability

-*[Add screenshot of SHAP summary plot and individual prediction waterfall]*

-## AI Business Insights

-*[Add screenshot of generated insights, recommendations, and data health score]*

----